siuyin/a2atry/README.md

 This means `samples` is out of date with respect to the official spec.

 However `samples` is still a good guide.
 I just have to strictly only use https://github.com/a2aproject/a2a-go for Params.

+Stuck: the A2A offical Go SDK is problematic.
+Fields with type interface{} have deserialzation issues.